-The multi-hyphenate, who prides herself on changing stereotypes in the entertainment industry is releasing her album in the summer of 2019 including new single, “Finally There” which she wrote and co-produced.
-Nyasha’s writes about social issues, drawing from her multifaceted life experiences growing up partially in pre and post apartheid South Africa, and southeast Kansas.
-Inspired by 90s pop and world dance music, her sound has a distinct and unique modern infusion of her western and African heritage.
+The multi-hyphenate, who prides herself on changing stereotypes in the entertainment industry independently released a single, and music video for her international dance song "Finally There" in the summer of 2019 which she wrote and co-produced.
+Inspired by the 90s pop and world dance music, her sound has a distinct and unique modern infusion of her western and African heritage.
 Nyasha plays the djembe drums and the mbira both African instruments.

-Her intrinsic connection to the continent of Africa which she once represented as Miss Africa USA fueled her work in activism.
-As a youth ambassador she worked with diplomats, Presidents, community leaders and helped raise 1 million dollars during her reign for non profit initiatives in America and Africa.
-Organizations she has worked with include the United Nations, The Diamond Empowerment Fund, Sole for Souls, The NFL Y.E.T organization, Habitat for Humanity, The Red Light Children Campaign, Zero Mothers Die, and Dress For Success.
+Her intrinsic connection to the continent of Africa, which she once represented as Miss Africa USA fueled her work in activism.
+As a youth ambassador, she worked with diplomats, Presidents, community leaders, and activists to help raise 2 million dollars during her reign for non-profit organizations in America and Africa.
+Organizations she has worked with include the United Nations, The Diamond Empowerment Fund, Sole for Souls, The NFL YET organization, Habitat for Humanity, The Red Light Children Campaign, Zero Mothers Die, and Dress For Success.

-The artist, has said “My accolades and platforms hold little value to me if I am not able to use them for the betterment of others lives in every capacity possible."
+The young mogul in the making insists, "My accolades and platforms are meaningless to me if I am not able to use them for the betterment of others lives in every capacity possible."